 Canopy Walkway / ReNuPeRu Ethnobotanical Garden / Ceiba Tops

 Walk the trail to the Canopy Walkway.
 In conjunction with Explorama Lodge, IE conceived and funded the building of this walkway in 1992.
 Wooden steps take us from the forest floor to suspended pathways and platforms.
 Ascend the walkway to a height of more than ten stories, emerging above the seemingly endless canopy.
 Enjoy a close-up view of life in the canopy: plants and bright flowers attracting gorgeous birds and other creatures.
 After lunch at the lodge, visit the ReNuPeRu Ethnobotanical Garden, where plants are grown for use in local medicine and healing ceremonies.
 (B,L,D)

 Ceiba Tops / Iquitos / Embark

 Awake to the sounds of the forest, joining your naturalist for an early morning bird walk.
 After a hearty breakfast, travel to a Yagua village.
 The Yagua people live scattered throughout the Amazon Basin, supporting their communities with small-scale agriculture, fishing and light hunting.
 Additionally, the Yagua are known for their craft-making skills, and you have ample opportunity to purchase wooden animal carvings, decorative blowguns, and a variety of necklaces, bracelets and jewelry fashioned from natural materials such as seeds and fibers.
-Transfer by boat to Iquitos, where you meet your fellow Amazon travelers and board your boat for the seven-night expedition.
+Transfer by boat to Iquitos, where you meet your fellow Amazon travelers and board your boat for the expedition.
 (B,L,D)